marklogic/flux/docs/import/import-files/selecting-files.md

 To enable this, include the `--s3-add-credentials` option:

 ```
+./bin/flux import-files \
-./bin/flux import-files --path "s3a://my-bucket/some/path" --s3-add-credentials
+    --path "s3a://my-bucket/some/path" \
+    --s3-add-credentials \
+    --connection-string etc...
 ```

 You can also explicitly define your AWS credentials via `--s3-access-key-id` and `--s3-secret-access-key`.
-To avoid typing these in plaintext, you may want to store these in a file and reference the file via "@my-options.txt".
-See the documentation on [Common Options](../../common-options.md) for more information.
+To avoid typing these in plaintext, you may want to store these in a file and reference the file via an options file.
+See [Common Options](../../common-options.md) for more information on how to use options files.

 You can also specify an S3 endpoint via `--s3-endpoint`.
-This may be required when running Flux in AWS in one region while trying to access S3 in a separate region.
+This is typically required when running Flux in AWS in one region while trying to access S3 in a separate region.

 ## Ignoring child directories